 Embedded Electronic Systems Design and Development, BEng Hons (Degree Apprenticeship)

-Our degree apprenticeship in embedded electronic systems gives students the key skills and design techniques required for this field of engineering.
+Our degree apprenticeship in embedded electronic systems gives apprentices the key skills and design techniques required for this field of engineering.
 The course covers electrical components and circuits, digital hardware and software design, analogue electrical design techniques, and project planning.

 The degree benefits employers and employees from a range of sectors, including the aerospace, automotive, robotics, telecommunications and consumer electronics industries.